dubhcait/prep/documentation/product-owner-guide.md

 **Use the script as a guide not a bible** – The script should help lead the conversation in the right direction but it should not be stuck to too rigidly.
 Be prepared to go a little off piste if the conversation is heading in an interesting direction.
 Just make sure to cover all the areas you need to.

-**Keep it to 30 min**– A fairly simple tip but an important one.
+**Keep it to under 30 min**–  20 min usually is optimum as neither you or the interviewee will feel rushed.
+A shorter interview can work.
+Longer ones can be draining for the interviewee and yourself.
+A fairly simple tip but an important one.
 Most people will have trouble staying focussed longer than this so if you are running out of time cherry pick the most important questions.

 **Leave time between interviews** – A whole day of user interviews can be exhausting, particularly towards the end.
 Give yourself a half hour buffer between them to allow for any over run, give you time to finish up your notes and to have a bit of a break.